-You might be tempted to try to milk your current passport for as long as possible, but don’t.
+You might be tempted to try to keep your current passport for as long as possible, but don’t.
 The Department of State recommends that you apply for your passport renewal nine months before it expires.
 This isn’t an attempt to squeeze extra money out of you-many countries actually require that your passport be valid for a full six months or they’ll deny you entry, even if you don’t plan to stay in the country that long.
 This is also known as the six month validity rule.

 Where to Apply for a Passport Renewal